- Charts & Hydrographic Services

 - Survey information, eg cadastral survey plans, surveyors’ technical records, and the field books and notes dating back to the earliest surveys.

-See full list of Historic land records – this includes information about records now at Archives.
+See the full list of Historic land records – this includes information about records now held at Archives.